rquadling/grunt-html2js/README.md

 If template filename ends with `.jade` the task will automatically render file's content using [Jade](https://github.com/visionmedia/jade) then compile into JS.

+Options can be passed to Jade within a `jade` property in the plugin options.

 ### Usage Examples

 See the `Gruntfile.js` in the project source code for various configuration examples.